 Cheyla Clawson Chandler

-Cheyla Clawson Chandler holds a BFA in Dance and MA in Sociology from Wichita State University (WSU).
+Cheyla Clawson Chandler holds a BFA in Dance and MA in Sociology from Wichita State University.
 She has instructed dance at several colleges including the University of Oklahoma and Barton County Community College (BCCC).
 At BCCC Chandler founded/directed the resident dance company, Barton Dance Theatre, and constructed the first Associate’s Degree of Arts in Dance.
 Chandler has performed works of various artists including Robert Battle (featured dancer) and Douglas Nielsen.
-Cheyla was the rehearsal mistress for works such as Alvin Ailey’s Escapades and Darrell Grand Moultrie’s The Zone (WSU).
-Her two duets, Anam Chara (2014) and nosuchSymbiosis (2016) performed at The National ACDA Conference at The Kennedy Center.
+Chandler was the rehearsal mistress for works such as Alvin Ailey’s Escapades and Darrell Grand Moultrie’s The Zone (WSU).
+Her two duets, Anam Chara (2014) and nosuchSymbiosis (2016) performed at the National ACDA Conference at the Kennedy Center.
 She is a Dorothy Hauck Faculty Fellow in Dance at WSU.
 As faculty in the dance program she teaches all levels of modern dance, choreography and various lecture courses.
-Cheyla is a Community Fellow with Harvester Arts, Wichita, Kansas.
+She is a Community Fellow with Harvester Arts, Wichita, Kansas.

-He has conducted research, facilitated workshops and trainings on racism, displacement, migration and creative expression in Canada, USA, Mexico, and throughout Europe.
+He has conducted research, facilitated workshops, and trainings on racism, displacement, migration, and creative expression in Canada, US, Mexico, and throughout Europe.

 April Pameticky moved to Wichita in 2002 and somehow finds herself there still.
 The mother of two shares time between her high school English classroom and the burgeoning creative community of artists and writers in Kansas.
 She facilitated the Wichita Broadside Project 2017 and currently serves as editor of River City Poetry, an online poetry journal and co-edits Voices of Kansas, a regional anthology of work from school-aged children across the state.
 Her own work can be seen in journals like Malpais Review, KONZA, and Chiron Review.
 She is also the author of several chapbooks, Sand River and Other Places I’ve Been from Finishing Line Press; and Anatomy of a Sea Star, from Casa de Cinco Hermanas Press.

-Rob Simon is a singer/songwriter and educator who has worked as a speaker/performer and trainer/consultant for school systems and other agencies from coast to coast – including 21 years as a former teacher and teaching specialist for USD 259.
+Rob Simon is a singer/songwriter and educator who has worked as a speaker/performer and trainer/consultant for school systems and other agencies from coast to coast—including 21 years as a former teacher and teaching specialist for USD 259.
 Currently, he directs music for contemporary worship at College Hill United Methodist Church, provides lead and background vocals and percussion for Wichita band, Blue Eyed Soul, and works as a teaching artist with Arts Partners.
-He is also a professional storyteller with the Wichita Griots for whom he has written, co-produced and directed fourteen (14) original stage productions, is beginning work as a Program Manager for KSUN Community Radio, and does part-time creative work as a Restorative Practices Advocate at Wichita West High School.
+He is also a professional storyteller with the Wichita Griots for whom he has written, coproduced and directed fourteen original stage productions, is beginning work as a Program Manager for KSUN Community Radio, and does parttime creative work as a Restorative Practices Advocate at Wichita West High School.